Oral Allergy Syndrome

 What is the treatment for oral allergy syndrome?

-After we identify your child's allergen, we will help you in planning how to avoid it.
+After we identify your child's allergen, a specialist from the Pediatric Food Allergy Program will help you understand how to avoid it.

 If the reaction expands beyond the mouth area after eating a fresh fruit or raw vegetable, that food may be a risk for anaphylaxis, a life-threatening reaction that is rapid in onset.
 Our pediatric allergists can provide more information and determine whether you should carry an epinephrine auto-injector to treat severe reactions.